waterrmalann/screen-color-picker/README.md

 - MacOS support.
 - Linux support.
 - Config file so that users can easily change the hotkeys, alongside other settings.
+- A GUI (preferably Tkinter) that also shows the color.

 License
 ----